 Have you heard that you need to pair edibles with fat for them to be effective?
-Fat can definitely have an effect on how you make and react to edibles.
-Read on to learn more about how fat helps with infusions, absorption, and bioavailability to ensure you’re having the best experience possible.
+Fat can definitely affect how you make and react to edibles.
+Read on to learn how fat helps with infusions, absorption, and bioavailability to ensure you have the best experience possible.

-- Reason one: fat is the perfect medium for making potent infusions
+- Why fat is the perfect medium for making potent infusions

-- Reason two: eating edibles with dietary fat helps to increase bioavailabilty
+- Why eating edibles with dietary fat helps to increase bioavailability

 Why You Will Love This Guide

-When making homemade infusions, the THC, CBD, and other cannabinoids found on the cannabis plant are most soluble in fats like oil.
+When making homemade infusions, the THC, CBD, and other cannabinoids found in the cannabis plant are most soluble in fats like oil.

 And when you consume a prepared edible, eating it with a fat source in your food can help to increase your body’s absorption of the cannabinoids.